AbderrahmaneAhmam/Loan-management-system/CONTRIBUTING.md

-# Contributing to Loans Manager
+# Contributing to Loan Management System

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍